Excluding Posts and Category Specific Pages in Wordpress

 60seconds x 60 minutes x 24 hours x 2 days

 In the end, what I ended up with is a separate Off-Topic page with all the functionality of my index page whose posts are not shown on my home page.
 So in essence, a second blog added to my existing blog.
 In addition, users are greeted with the image below in my sidebar for 2 days from the time a new Off-Topic post is created.
-The “Hot - Now” was inspired by Krispy Kreme.
+The "Hot - Now" was inspired by Krispy Kreme. π

 If you have any questions, do not hesitate to leave a comment or contact me!